daqhris/MissionEnrollment/README.md

 **Mission Enrollment** provides a streamlined, one-page application for a select number of talented individuals to enroll in advance of the **_Zinneke Rescue Mission_**.

-1. User connects their Ethereum wallet using the prioritized scaffold-eth connector and verifies their identity with Basename or ENS name verification.
+1. User connects their Ethereum wallet using the wallet connector and verifies their identity with Basename or ENS name.
 2. The application fetches and displays relevant POAPs, specifically ETHGlobal Brussels 2024, extracting role information dynamically.
-3. The EventAttendanceVerification component verifies event attendance and role through POAPs before proceeding to attestation.
+3. Its interface's second stage leads to verification of event attendance and role through POAPs before proceeding to attestation.
 4. User creates an attestation on the Base Sepolia network using EAS, with blockchain network switching if needed.

 ## API Routes